Bike Brand: Only the brand name like 'Suzuki', 'Ducati', etc.

 1st Gear Ratio: The number of teeth on the first gear cogwheels.
 Mostly

-the preferred way as this is more accurate then supplying a rounded ratio.
+the preferred way as this is more accurate than supplying a rounded ratio.

 being applied to, or in other words, of the wheel that is driving the second

-The second field is used for the number of teeth of the wheel that is being
+The second field, red border, is used for the number of teeth of the wheel that is being

 Here also the first field is used for the wheel that the power is being applied